crowdbotics/modules/modules/django-two-factor-authentication/django_two_factor_authentication/two_factor_authentication/README.md

 4. Send token via email.
 5. Verify unique code sent to the user via SMS or Email.

+## Additional Requirements
+To enable 2FA functionality, follow these steps:
+1. Ensure your user API supports both email and phone number signup.
+2. Modify your user model to include a "phone_number" field, which is necessary for the two-factor authentication module.
+3. Utilize the Django PhoneNumberField in your user model to store the phone number securely.

 ## Required Dependencies/Packages
 * **twilio**